ktsapko/Stm32SensorHub/README.md

 The firmware does not use an operating system, filesystem, or host file descriptors.

+### `tests/`

+Contains the native GoogleTest test suite and its independent CMake configuration.

+The tests exercise hardware-independent production code without requiring the STM32 board or I2C peripherals.

 ## Requirements

 The current development environment uses:

+### Firmware

 * Fedora Linux
 * CMake 3.28 or newer